-The 21C After-School and Summer Programs website is used primarily for legal requirements, policies, key grantee and competition info.
-Site Visit Reports are also posted here.
+The 21C After-School and Summer Programs homepage is used primarily for legal requirements, policies, key grantee and competition info.
+Directors should be familiar with its contents.

-21C Listserve
+21C Listserv

 A list serve for all directors is kept and moderated for questions to be posed to the director community.
 Responses are archived and recirculated when needed, so accessing this method is encouraged.
 Just email the state coordinator with the posting.
 If you would like site coordinators or others added to the list, notify the state coordinator.